 Claes joined ABBA as a sound engineer on their 1974/75 tour of Europe, and the tour of Europe and Australia in 1977.
 He was also there to take care of the sound on the 1979/1980 tours of North America, Europe and Japan.
 As a performer he actually toured places like the United States before ABBA: he was there with his group Rocket as early as the mid-1970s.

-Claes af Gejierstam became a television personality in the early 1970s, but is primarily well-known in Sweden as a popular DJ on radio and in discotheques.
-In the 21st Century he has served as one of the judges on Idol, the Swedish version of Pop Idol/American Idol.
-He has also toured Sweden as the compère of The Original ABBA Orchestra In Concert, featuring ABBA’s original session and touring musicians.
+Claes af Geijerstam became a television personality in the early 1970s but is best-known in Sweden as a popular DJ on radio and in discotheques.
+His DJ-ing (in Swedish) and music is now available around the clock via his own app that carries his nickname, CLABBE.
+In more recent years, he has served for a few years as one of the judges on the Swedish version of Pop Idol.
+In 2016, he hosted the 50th anniversary party for Benny and Björn as composers.